tera-alkahest/alkahest/README.md

 [tera-proxy](https://github.com/meishuu/tera-proxy), but written in a .NET language so that it could easily use the Windows Presentation Foundation libraries for the purpose of making a UI overlay for the game.
-It has since grown to be a more general purpose framework for TERA modding.
+It has since grown to be a more general-purpose framework for TERA modding.

 ## Features